Probiotics your questions answered

 What is a probiotic strain?

-A probiotic strain is a subtype of a bacterial species, usually referred to by a code at the end of the species name.
-For example, Lactobacillus acidophilus is a species of bacteria, and Lactobacillus acidophilus La-14 is a specific therapeutic strain of that species.
+A probiotic strain is a subtype of a bacterial genus and species, usually referred to by a code at the end of the species name.
+For example, Lactobacillus is a particular genus, Lactobacillus acidophilus is a species of bacteria, and Lactobacillus acidophilus (La-14) is a specific therapeutic strain of that species.

 Are prebiotics and probiotics the same thing?

 Prebiotics and probiotics are different.
 Probiotics are viable bacteria that are consumed for their direct health benefits.
-The term prebiotics is used to describe certain complex sugars found in our diets that have benefits for the health and activity of the microflora.
-Examples include fructooloigosaccharides (FOS) and inulin.
+On the other hand, the term ‘prebiotics’ is used to describe certain complex sugars found in the diet that have benefits for the health and activity of the microflora.
+Examples include fructooloigosaccharides (FOS) and inulin.2

-What causes the normal microflora to become disordered?
+What causes disruption of the normal gut microflora?

-Among others, factors that can interfere with the balance and activity of the gut microflora may include antibiotics, stress (both physical and emotional) and diets containing large quantities of animal protein, sugars, or refined carbohydrates.
-Taking probiotics can support the overall ecology and balance of the intestinal microflora and help to restore these issues.
+Among others, factors that can interfere with the balance of the gut microflora may include antibiotics, exposure to harmful bacteria, and eating a poor diet.
+Probiotics support the health of the intestinal microflora and help to restore its balance following the use of antibiotics.

 What does CFU mean?